-Duty of Candour Report: Tayside and Fife Services 1 April 2021 - 31 March 2022
+Duty of Candour report: Services: Date 1 April 2022 - 31 March 2023

-All health and social care services in Scotland have a duty of candour.
-This is a legal requirement, part of the Health (Tobacco, Nicotine etc and Care) (Scotland) Act 2016, to ensure that if something goes wrong in the services all relevant information is shared with the people affected.
+Duty of Candour is a legal requirement, part of the Health (Tobacco, Nicotine etc and Care) (Scotland) Act 2016, to ensure that if something goes wrong in the services all relevant information is shared with the people affected.
 They are offered an explanation, an apology and assurance that staff will learn from and share this learning if something goes wrong.